KKXL (AM)

-KKXL (1440 AM, "1440 The Fan") is a radio station broadcasting a sports format serving Grand Forks, North Dakota.
-The station is currently owned by iHeartMedia, Inc.

-Most of the station's daytime programming is from co-owned KFAN in Minneapolis, Minnesota, and nighttime programming is from ESPN Radio.
+KKXL (1440 AM) is a commercial radio station licensed to Grand Forks, North Dakota, United States, and features a sports format known as "1440 The Fan".
+Owned by iHeartMedia, Inc., the station serves the Greater Grand Forks region as an affiliate of the Minnesota Vikings, Minnesota Wild, and ESPN Radio, with daytime programming provided from KFXN-FM in Minneapolis–Saint Paul.
+In addition to a standard analog transmission, KKXL programming is available online via iHeartRadio.

 History

 KILO

 In 1923, the University of North Dakota started KFJM.
 This station carried educational as well as commercial programming, which had since 1929 been overseen by Dalton LeMasurier of Grand Forks.
 As part of this venture, in addition to studios and a transmitter on the university campus, KFJM maintained studios in the First National Bank building downtown.

 The University of North Dakota began planning in March 1941 to unwind this arrangement and exit the commercial broadcasting business, which resulted in the award to LeMasurier of a second license.
 On November 1, 1941, KILO signed on, sharing the 1440 kHz frequency with KFJM.
 Under the arrangement, KFJM broadcast from 3 to 5 p.m. each day, with KILO broadcasting at other times and frequently assuming those hours in the summer.
 In a 10-year contract with the university, LeMasurier was responsible for the maintenance of the transmitter shared by the two licenses, as well as other equipment which was owned by the university, and paid $250 a month to UND.
 The entire KFJM commercial operation transferred to the new license, including staff and advertising contracts; no new construction was involved.
 A national network affiliation was stated as being in the offing when KILO launched, and this came to fruition on January 1, 1942, when KILO became an affiliate of the Mutual Broadcasting System.
 Jack Horner, who later worked in Minnesota, worked at commercial KFJM prior to the split and returned to KILO in 1942 to call Grand Forks Chiefs baseball games.

 LeMasurier sold KILO in 1948 to the Grand Forks Herald newspaper, which surrendered a construction permit it held to build a station at 1260 kHz.
 KFJM was authorized to move to 1370 kHz and resume full-time broadcasts in February 1957, leaving KILO alone on 1440; the end of the arrangement also saw KILO move to a new transmitter site.
 The Herald owned KILO until 1962, when it sold the station to Carl Bloomquist of Eveleth, Minnesota.
 Bloomquist, through KILO, Inc., paid $125,000.